Linuxfabrik/monitoring-plugins/BUILD.rst

 Compile and Package the Linuxfabrik Monitoring Plugins
 ======================================================

+On Linux (RHEL, Debian) the Linuxfabrik Monitoring Plugins are packaged directly as Python source code including required dependencies in the native package formats.
+The Linux packages therefore depend on the system Python installation.

+For Windows we compile and package (= "build") using Nuitka on GitHub runners.
-Compiling the Linuxfabrik Monitoring Plugins allows you to completely avoid Python on the Linux or Windows target systems.
-With this manual, plugins can be compiled and packaged (= "built") using Nuitka on GitHub runners (Linux, Windows) or a self-hosted Ubuntu VM (which is compatible to the GitHub runner; for Linux only).
+Compiling the Linuxfabrik Monitoring Plugins allows you to completely avoid a separate Python installation on target systems.

+With this manual, plugin packages can be created on GitHub runners (Linux, Windows) or a self-hosted Ubuntu VM (which is compatible to the GitHub runner; for Linux only).

 Build for Linux
 ---------------

-The following steps describe the **manual** compilation and package building process on an Ubuntu 24.04 LTS host.
+The following steps describe the **manual** package building process on an Ubuntu 24.04 LTS host.
 The same steps have been automated using GitHub actions.
 See the `.github/workflows <https://github.com/Linuxfabrik/monitoring-plugins/blob/main/.github/workflows/>`__ as well as the `build <https://github.com/Linuxfabrik/monitoring-plugins/tree/main/build>`__ folder for details.

-To automatically retrieve version information from outside GitHub, first create a GitHub Personal Access Token.
-If you are using a [classic token](https://github.com/settings/tokens/new), only the "repo:public_repo" scope is required.

-To be able to perform the same steps on a local Ubuntu host as on a GitHub runner, we decided to minimize the use of GitHub actions for the Linux build process (and therefore use some build scripts), and maximize the use of GitHub actions on Windows.
+To be able to perform the same steps on a local Ubuntu host as well as on a GitHub runner, we decided to minimize the use of GitHub actions for the Linux build process (and therefore use some build scripts), and maximize the use of GitHub actions on Windows.
 The build scripts are written in bash and make heavy use of environment variables to be compliant with the GitHub runners.

 To build on Linux, first set environment variables for (absolute) paths, versions etc.: